apptentive/apptentive-trigger-io/README.md

     forge.apptentive.unreadMessageCount(
 		function(success) {
-			//Update your interface with the new message count. alert("You have " + success + " unread messages.");
+			// Update your interface with the new message count. alert("You have " + success + " unread messages.");
 		},
 		function(error) {